 Safety is another massive concern with online dating.
 Catfishing, or pretending to be someone you are not, is a common problem that most have heard of.
 Catfishing may seem harmless, but it isn’t the only thing that can go wrong online.
 Countless cases of inappropriate relationships between children and adults are formed through dating apps and the internet.

-The average person might not have concerns about who is on the other side of a virtual conversation, but the reality is frightening, as there have been violent crimes resulting from relationships that began online.
+The average person might not have concerns about who is on the other side of a virtual conversation, but the reality is frightening, as violent crimes have resulted from relationships that began online.

 The world of online dating has some incredible benefits, and might lead to real relationships, but at what cost?
 Our generation has begun to sacrifice the essential components that make us social creatures.
 We have sacrificed safety and reality for convenience.